 Visiting Bagan with Ker & Downey offers an altogether enlightening experience.
 Private sunrise meditations at one of the temples, interactions with locals at the bustling Nyaung U Market and lacquer-ware workshops of Myinkaba, traditional horse-and-cart rides around the temples, and sunset boat rides along the Irrawaddy River are just a few of the many highlights that Ker & Downey is known to deliver.
 Perhaps the most unforgettable of them all, however, is a special sunrise hot air balloon ride over Bagan, lifting travelers into the skies to witness the grandeur of the Bagan landscape from the best viewing platform imaginable.

-Contact a Ker & Downey luxury travel consultant today to begin planning your journey to Bagan and Myanmar today.
+Contact a Ker & Downey luxury travel consultant today to begin planning your Myanmar/Burma vacation to Bagan today.